mabeh19/bml/README.md

 ```

 # BML Grammar
 The overall structure of a BML protocol consists of a series of custom types, a series of IDs and a packet definition.
 The packet definition describes the actual payload.

+For examples, look in the <a href="./demos">demos folder</a>.

 ## Packet Definition
 The packet definition consists of a marker, a header as well as a body.